pedrocaixeta/pylovo_fork/docs/source/grid_generation/explanation/infdb_buildings_processor.rst

 The ``floor_number`` is taken from the ``storeysAboveGround`` attribute when available.
 If it's missing, we estimate it by dividing the total building height by the median height per floor.
-These medians are calculated from buildings where floor numbers were known and grouped by type to reflect realistic patterns.
+These medians are calculated from all buildings in InfDB where floor numbers were known and grouped by type.

 Estimate Occupancy and Households
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~